 An evaluation of the effectiveness of the design and operation of our disclosure controls and procedures was performed as of the end of the period covered by this report.
 This evaluation was performed under the supervision and with the participation of management, including our Chief Executive Officer and Chief Financial Officer.
-Based upon that evaluation, our Chief Executive Officer and Chief Financial Officer concluded that our disclosure controls and procedures are effective to provide reasonable assurance that information required to be disclosed by the Company in the reports that it files or submits under the Securities Exchange Act of 1934, as amended, is accumulated and communicated to management, including our Chief Executive Officer and Chief Financial Officer, as appropriate, to allow timely decisions regarding required disclosure and are effective to provide reasonable assurance that such information is recorded, processed, summarized and reported within the time periods specified by the SEC's rules and forms
+The evaluation is accumulated and communicated to management, including our Chief Executive Officer and Chief Financial Officer, as appropriate, to allow timely decisions regarding required disclosure and are effective to provide reasonable assurance that such information is recorded, processed, summarized and reported within the time periods specified by the SEC's rules and forms.
+Based upon that evaluation, our Chief Executive Officer and Chief Financial Officer concluded that our disclosure controls and procedures are effective in providing reasonable assurance that information required to be disclosed by the Company in the reports that it files or submits under the Securities Exchange Act of 1934, as amended.

-Except for the ongoing system implementations noted above, there has been no change in the Company's internal control over financial reporting as of July 31, 2012 that has materially affected, or is reasonably likely to materially affect, the Company's internal control over financial reporting.
+Except for the ongoing system implementations noted above, there have been no changes in the Company's internal control over financial reporting as of October 31, 2012 that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.